 - Q. What about trash disposal?
 Will there be a dumpster for me to toss my trash into on the way out of Black Rock City?

 A. NO. Nein, negatory, absolutely not under any circumstances.
-Did we mention that we have NO trash disposal?
+Did we mention that there is NO trash disposal in Black Rock City?

 - You are responsible for removing all waste you bring into Black Rock City.
 This includes cigarette butts, boa feathers, pistachio shells and couches.